 - The most common cause is cracked nipples.
-A cracked nipple may allow bacteria, such as Staphylococcus aureus, inside the breast.
+A cracked nipple may allow bacteria like Staphylococcus aureus inside the breast.

 - Prevent cracked nipples with proper latching techniques.

-- A diabetic mother has a higher chance of getting mastitis, plugged ducts and abscesses.
+- A diabetic mother is more likely to get mastitis, plugged ducts, and abscesses.

-- Moms who have had previous operations on their breasts, such as lumpectomies or breast implants, are at greater risk.
+- Moms with previous operations on their breasts, such as lumpectomies or breast implants, are at greater risk.